Anbai Thedi: Production

-Muktha Srinivasan has stated that before filming, Jayalalithaa "used to be ready with make up and costumes on the set."
+Muktha Srinivasan commended Jayalalithaa's commitment and punctuality to the film, saying she "used to be ready with make up and costumes on the set" even before filming began.
+The scene where Subha tries to steal from Ganesan's home was shot at Karpagam Studios.
+A set resembling Manuneedhi Cholan costing 1 lakhs was built at Karpagam Studios.
+The final length of the film was 4507.00 metres.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

 Reception

 Kanthan of Kalki appreciated Thooyavan's dialogues, Srinivasan's direction, the film's colour and cast performances.